 Cigarettes with extremely low nicotine content.
 A generational ban on buying them and only a few shops allowed to sell smoking tobacco.
 As Vejpkollen previously reported New Zealand's radical measures to reduce smoking have received worldwide attention.

-"But it is very important that everyone understands the background.
-It is about harm reduction and a conscious strategy to promote e-cigarettes, products with a relatively lower risk of harm compared to cigarettes.
-Without this, no one would have dared to think about the idea of effectively banning cigarettes," said Mr Higgins.
-Ben Youdan, political consultant and former head of the Action on Smoking and Health in New Zealand.
+“But it is very important that everyone understands the background.
+It's about harm reduction and a deliberate strategy to promote e-cigarettes, products with a relatively lower risk of harm compared to cigarettes.
+Without this, no one would have dared to think about effectively banning cigarettes” says Ben Youdan, political consultant and former head of the Action on Smoking and Health in New Zealand.

 “People wanted safer nicotine”

-The groundwork for a 'Tobacco Endgame' in New Zealand was actually laid 12 years ago.
-In 2010, a parliamentary inquiry set a date for a 'smoke-free New Zealand' by 2025.
-The goal was to reduce the proportion of smokers in the population to less than five per cent.
+The foundations for a “Tobacco Endgame” in New Zealand were actually laid 12 years ago.
+In 2010, a parliamentary inquiry set a date of 2025 for a “smoke-free New Zealand”.
+The goal was to reduce the proportion of smokers in the population to below five per cent.

-"But the inquiry also recognised that many New Zealanders wanted access to more and safer ways to use nicotine.
+“But the study also found that many New Zealanders wanted access to more and safer ways to use nicotine.
 This was recognised.
-Since then, harm minimisation has been an important part of the New Zealand anti-smoking strategy," he says.
-Ben Youdan, when he presents the New Zealand strategy at the New Zealand Parliament.
+Harm reduction has since been an important part of the New Zealand anti-smoking strategy,” says Ben Youdan, when he presents the New Zealand strategy at the New Zealand Parliament.
 E-cigarette summit 2022 in London.

 Low risk profile